EAllaucaD/socket_app/Readme.md

 ## 📖 About the Project

-This project is a practice of how to use Rest API.
+This project is a practice of how to use Socket with the JavaScript programming language.

 ## 🛠️ Tools Used

-JavaScript
+**JavaScript**

 ## 📋 Prerequisites